esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 (1.25, 1.25, 1.25)
 ```

-### Additional resources

-To really understand the structure of SimpleITK images and how to work with them, we recommend some hands-on interaction using the [SimpleITK Jupyter notebooks](https://github.com/InsightSoftwareConsortium/SimpleITK-Notebooks) from the SITK official channels.
-More detailed information about SITK fundamental concepts can also be found [here](https://simpleitk.readthedocs.io/en/master/fundamentalConcepts.html#).

 ## Registration

 Image registration involves spatially transforming the source/moving image(s) to align with the target image.
 More specifically, the goal of registration is to estimate the transformation which maps points from one image to the corresponding points in another image.
 The transformation estimated via registration is said to map points from the **fixed image** (target image) coordinate system to the **moving image** (source image) coordinate system.